SolaceLabs/ep-asyncapi-importer/README.md

 # AsyncAPI To SolacePubSub+ Event Portal

-This tool is used to import an AsyncAPI spec file to Event Portal
+This tool is used to import an AsyncAPI spec file to Event Portal.
+Note that it requires access to the Event Portal v2.0 which is currently under early access.
+If you want access please let your account team know or come chat with us over on the [Solace Community Forum](https://solace.community)

 ## Installation